Trump visit to Warsaw strengthens Poland's position in EU, Polish president says

-WARSAW U.S. President Donald Trump's visit to Warsaw strengthens Poland's position in the European Union, Polish President Andrzej Duda said on Thursday.
+WARSAW (Reuters) - U.S. President Donald Trump's visit to Warsaw strengthens Poland's position in the European Union, Polish President Andrzej Duda said on Thursday.

 Trump arrived on Wednesday in Warsaw where the White House said he would showcase his commitment to the North Atlantic Treaty Organization (NATO) in a speech and in meetings with a group of nations closest to Russia on his way to the G20 summit in Germany on Friday and Saturday.